venkatachalamlab/LarvaRetrieverSW/README.md

 Edit CameraCal.py and ImageCapture.py to use appropriate camera number in cv2.VideoCapture() call.
 If this is the only camera connected to the system, camera number should be 0.

 ImageCapture.py -- displays live image of camera with margin overlay.
 Space bar saves image to file.
 Also useful to align camera.
+When saving an image, its seems like the program takes a minute or two to do so.
+Attempting to view the image or close the ImageCapture window too soon will cause the image to fail to save.

 ZHeightCal.py  --- with agar gel in place, and the air/vac lines connected and turned on, run this program to calibrate Z height of bed.